-In a lumbar epidural injection, a corticosteroid (anti-inflammatory medicine) is injected into the epidural space to reduce inflammation.
+In a cervical epidural steroid injection, a corticosteroid (anti-inflammatory medicine) is injected into the epidural space to reduce inflammation.
 A local anesthetic (numbing medicine) may also be injected.
-When it is done through the bony opening in your tailbone this is called a caudal epidural injection.
-This is the easiest and safest lumbar epidural injection.
+The simplest way is from the back of the spine.
+This is called an interlaminar injection.